mrkkrp/markkarpov.com/megaparsec/custom-error-messages.md

-Note that there are two imports for `Data.Csv`, one for some common things like names of type classes that I want to keep unprefixed and the second one for the rest of the stuff (qualified as `C`).
+Note that there are two imports for `Data.Csv`, one for some common things like names of type classes that I want to keep unprefixed and the second one for the rest (qualified as `C`).

 ## What is `ParseError` actually?

 To start with custom error messages we should take a look at how parse errors are represented in Megaparsec 6.

-The main type for error messages in `ParseError` which is defined like this:
+The main type for error messages is `ParseError` which is defined like this:

 ```haskell
 -- | @'ParseError' t e@ represents a parse error parametrized over the token